lilsunny243/treasury-proposals/infrastructure-costs-2021-Sep-to-Dec/README.md

 *Compute Engine*, *Cloud Logging*, and *Cloud SQL* are the three primary services, among which *Compute Engine* alone `constitutes around 75%` of the total cost.
 Detailed billing info and other relevant proof are available upon request.

 The estimated infrastructure cost we spent on Polkadot, Kusama, Westend, and Rococo adds up to `$28,705` according to the request distribution chart.
 Therefore, the amount we are requesting is `1354 DOT (1 DOT ≈ 21.20 $USD)`.
-Such support is indispensable for our goal to capitalize on economies of scale.

 ## References